-1 1 Special provisions for taxation on business investment in the revitalization of tourism in the special zones Special provisions for taxation concerning the Act on Special Measures for the Reconstruction and Revitalization of Fukushima Manufacturing, etc. Agriculture,etc Tourism Industrial parks in the 15 municipalities Agricultural promotion areas in the 15 municipalities (excluding some areas) and areas which promote clusters of the fishing industry with fishing ports as the core Tourism and other related facilities at hot spring resorts in 8 municipalities Areas where evacuation orders have been lifted SZRR designated by the national government Promoting industries and business investment Revitalization of farming and fishing villages Revitalization of tourism Supporting the resumption or continuation of business operations and promoting new business in the zones Corporate tax for newly established companies in the zones will be reduced.
+Ca ases Special provisions for taxation on businesses investment in the revitalization of industries in the special zones Special provisions for taxation on business investment in the revitalization of tourism in the special zones Special provisions for taxation concerning the Act on Special Measures for the Reconstruction and Revitalization of Fukushima Manufacturing, etc. Agriculture, etc Tourism bus es and siness elds Industrial parks in the 15 municipalities Agricultural promotion areas in the 15 municipalities (excluding some areas) and areas which promote clusters of the fishing industry with fishing ports as the core Tourism and other related facilities at hot spring resorts in 8 municipalities SZRR designated by the national government Pur poses Promoting industries and business investment Revitalization of farming and fishing villages Revitalization of tourism Supporting the resumption or continuation of business operations and promoting new business in the zones De etails 1.
+Corporate tax for newly established companies in the zones will be reduced.
 (They are allowed to include deductible expenses as a reserve for reinvestment for five years.)
 Special depreciation for reinvestment will be provided.
-Special depreciation and tax credits will be provided when acquiring machines, devices, instruments, equipment and buildings, etc. 10 percent tax credit for salary payments will be given if evacuees are hired.
-Special depreciation and tax deduction for depreciable assets acquired, manufactured or constructed for R&D will be provided.
-Special depreciation and tax credits will be provided when acquiring machines, devices, instruments, equipment and buildings, etc. 2.
+2. Special depreciation and tax credits will be provided when acquiring machines, devices, instruments, equipment and buildings, etc. 3.
+10 percent tax credit for salary payments will be given if evacuees are hired.
+4. Special depreciation and tax deduction for depreciable assets acquired, manufactured or constructed for R&D will be provided.
+5. Tax exemption from business tax, real estate acquisition tax or property tax and other measures on building new or adding factories or equipment will be provided.
+(Only for those businesses eligible for 1 - 4) Special depreciation and tax credits will be provided when acquiring machines, devices, instruments, equipment and buildings, etc. 2.
 20 percent tax credit for salary payments will be given if evacuees are hired.
 3. Tax exemption from business tax, real estate acquisition tax or property tax and other measures on building new or adding factories or equipment will be provided.
 4. Tax deferral for up to three years will be permitted for businesses preparing for resuming operations in the future.
+Approval movels.
 31 Mar.
-2021/2,213 No. of people to be 31 Mar.
-2021/241 1 Mar.
-2022/ Existing businesses: 3,232 1 Mar.
-2022/New businesses moving into the zones: 269 In the revitalization of Manufacturing, etc. Manufacturing, etc. Industrial parks in the 15 municipalities Promoting industries and business investment 1.
-Corporate tax for newly allowed to include deduct depreciation for reinvestre.
-Special depreciation and instruments, equipment as 1.
-10 percent tax credit for 4.
-Special depreciation and constructed for R&D will 5.
-Tax exemption from bus measures on building nethose businesses eligible 31 Mar.
-2021/2,213 Agricultural promotion areas in the 15 municipalities (excluding some areas) and areas which promote clusters of the fishing industry with fishing ports as the core Promoting industries and business investment 1.
-Corporate tax for newly established companies in the zones will allowed to include deductible expenses as a reserve for reinvest depreciation for reinvestment will be provided.
-2. Special depreciation and tax credits will be provided when acquinstruments, equipment and buildings, etc. 3.
-10 percent tax credit for salary payments will be given if evacue 4.
-Special depreciation and tax deduction for depreciable assets acconstructed for R&D will be provided.
-5. Tax exemption from business tax, real estate acquisition tax or measures on building new or adding factories or equipment will those businesses eligible for 1 - 4) 31 Mar.
-2021/2,213 No. of people to be Special provisions for taxation on businesses investment in the revitalization of industries in the special zones Manufacturing, etc. Agriculture, etc Agriculture, etc Tourism Agricultural promotion areas in the 15 municipalities Agricultural promotion areas in the 15 municipalities (excluding some areas) and areas which promote clusters of the fishing industry with fishing ports as the core Promoting industries and business investment Revitalization of farming and fishing villages Revitalization of farming and fishing villages Corporate tax for newly established companies in the zones will be reduced.
-(They are allowed to include deductible expenses as a reserve for reinvestment for five years.)
-Special depreciation for reinvestment will be provided.
-Special depreciation and tax credits will be provided when acquiring machines, devices, instruments, equipment and buildings, etc. 10 percent ax credit for salary payments will be given if evacuees are hired.
-Special depreciation and tax deduction for depreciable assets acquired, manufactured or constructed for R&D will be provided.
-Tourism and other related facilities at hot spring resorts in 8 municipalities Revitalization of tourism in the special facilities at hot spring resorts in 8 municipalities at hot spring resorts in 8 municipalities.
-Revitalization of tourism areas in the 15 municipalities (excluding some areas) and areas which promote clusters of the fishing industry with fishing ports as the core Revitalization of farming and fishing villages Revitalization of tourism in the special spring resorts in 8 municipalities.
-Revitalization of forms and tax devices, instruments, equipment and buildings, etc. Tourism and other related facilities at hot spring resorts in 8 municipalities.
+2022/2,678 31 Mar.
+2022/248 31 May 2022/113 30 Jun.
+2022/ Existing businesses: 3,245 iovais No. of people to be employed: 63,079 No. of people to be employed: 1,462 No. of people to be employed: 2,430 30 Jun.
+2022/New businesses moving into the zones: 303